MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 ### System roles

 System roles are built-in roles recognized by Data API builder.
-A system role is auto-assigned to a requestor regardless of the requestor's role membership denoted in their access tokens.
+A system role is autoassigned to a requestor regardless of the requestor's role membership denoted in their access tokens.
 There are two system roles: `anonymous` and `authenticated`.

 #### Anonymous system role